rngtng/NabaztagHackKit/README.md

 ### Input Devices

 #### RFID
+NabaztagInjector

 #### BUTTON
+Current Button has very basic functionality: a short press send HTTP Request of type `Log` to server, a long press foreces the bunny to restart.

 ### Output Devices
-For all outputdevices
+Data for all output devices are stored in buffers.
+Each device has two: one for ontime, imediate playback, another for permanet loops.

 #### LEDS
+Buffers 0 - 9, where 0-4 are used for onetime, and 5-9 for loop playback.

 #### EARS
+Buffers 10 - 13, where 10 & 11 are used for onetime, and 12 & 13 for loop playback.

 ## Disclamer

-The server party was heavily inspired by [Trudy.rb](https://github.com/quimarche/trudy/blob/master/trudy.rb).
+The server party was heavily inspired by [Trudy.rb](https://github.com/quimarche/trudy/blob/master/trudy.rb), compiler code copied from OpenJabNab.
 Thanks!

 ### Protocol